ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 Components are the central building blocks of the configuration.
 Each of them represents a node of interaction with the beam on the instrument (either passively tracking or actively affecting it).
 They are also the connective middle layer element between the user-facing beamline parameters and the composite drivers that talk to low level motors.

 ### Types of Component
-- `Component`: Most basic type of component with 1 degree of freedom: linear displacement relative to the beam
+- `Component`: Component that manages the linear displacement between the incoming beam and the component without affecting the beam (e.g. a slit)
-- `TiltingComponent`: 2 degrees of freedom: linear and angular displacement.
-This allows the component to stay perpendicular to the beam as well as centred (e.g. point detector on SURF/CRISP).
-This component does not affect the beam path.
+- `TiltingComponent`: Component manages the angle and distance between the incoming beam and the component without affecting the beam.
+This allows the component to stay perpendicular to the beam as well as centred (e.g. point detector on SURF/CRISP)
-- `ReflectingComponent`: 2 degrees of freedom like `TiltingComponent`, except this component reflects the beam and thus changes its path (e.g. supermirror)
-- `ThetaComponent`: like `ReflectingComponent`, except the angle is derived from the height of this component and the height of another component further down the beamline.
-For this purpose, `ThetaComponent` receives a list of components via an additional argument `angle_to`.
-It will use the height of the next component along the beam that is currently in beam and in the mode.
+- `ReflectingComponent`: Component manages the angle and distance between the incoming beam and the component, outgoing beam is reflected from this angle (assumes infinitely long reflector at angle and distance from the incoming beam) (e.g. supermirror)
+- `ThetaComponent`: Component manages the angle between the incoming beam and the outgoing beam at the sample position.
+    - The readback calculates the angle to the theoretical beam intercept of another component (ignoring any positional offset on that component).
+The component used is the first component on the list of the theta component (as defined in the configuration) that is in the beam.
+For example, a beamline may contain an analyser followed by a detector.
+If the analyser is in the beam, theta is the angle of the beam to the analyser, otherwise it is the angle to the detector.
+    - The setpoint works in the same way as the ReflectingComponent except that it will update the beam path of components which define its angle even in disabled mode.

 ### Arguments

 #### Required:
 - `name`: Name of the component
 - `setup`: The geometry setup for this component as an object of the form `PositionAndAngle(component_y, component_z, angle_of_linear_displacement_axis)`
+- (`ThetaComponent` only) `angle_to`: a list of components which are used to define the Theta angle

 ### Example